Azure Data Factory Best Practices: Enterprise IT Implementation Guide

 How does Azure Data Factory integrate with Power Platform and Dataverse?

 Azure Data Factory connects to Microsoft Dataverse through a native connector that supports both read and write operations, enabling bulk data movement between Dataverse and other enterprise data sources.
 Common integration patterns include populating large Dataverse tables from ERP or CRM systems, synchronizing Dynamics 365 data with Azure SQL or Synapse for reporting, and staging operational data for Power Apps workflows that require near-real-time source system data.
-ADF also feeds Power BI through intermediate data warehouses or lakehouses — the ETL layer that transforms raw operational data into the clean, structured datasets Power BI reports depend on.
-For enterprises running the full Microsoft stack, ADF is the data engineering layer that connects the operational source systems to the Power Platform business process and analytics layer.
+ADF also feeds Power BI through intermediate data warehouses — the ETL layer that transforms raw operational data into the clean, structured datasets Power BI reports depend on.

 How can Azure Data Factory pipelines be optimized for performance and cost?

 The highest-impact ADF performance and cost optimization is switching from full-load to incremental loading patterns — processing only new or changed records since the last successful pipeline run.
 For most enterprise data sources, this alone reduces processing time and Azure compute costs by 60 to 80 percent compared to full-table approaches.
-Beyond incremental loading, partition-aware parallel execution reduces runtime for large datasets by splitting source data into parallel processing streams.
-Filtering and predicate pushdown — applying WHERE conditions at the source rather than post-ingestion — minimizes data movement across the network.
-For data flows that use Spark clusters, right-sizing the cluster compute tier to match actual data volumes avoids paying for oversized clusters on light workloads.
-Finally, configuring Auto Resolve Integration Runtime to a specific Azure region — rather than allowing dynamic region selection — prevents unexpected data egress charges when ADF routes data movement through a region that incurs cross-region transfer costs.
+Beyond incremental loading: partition-aware parallel execution reduces runtime for large datasets; predicate pushdown applies WHERE conditions at the source to minimize data movement; right-sizing Spark clusters for data flows avoids paying for oversized clusters on light workloads; and configuring Auto Resolve Integration Runtime to a specific Azure region prevents unexpected data egress charges.

 Scot co-founded i3solutions nearly 30 years ago with a clear focus: US-based expert teams delivering complex solutions and strategic advisory across the full Microsoft stack.
 He writes about the patterns he sees working with enterprise organizations in regulated industries, from platform adoption and enterprise integration to the operational decisions that determine whether technology investments actually deliver.